v2023 Tsugi GameSynth

 Meta-parameters allow for the control of several parameters at once in real-time.
 Define a “rolling speed” meta-parameter to control the pitch and amplitude of a contact sound!

-Design a curve that will automatically control the evolution of one or several parameters over time.
+Design curves that will automatically control the evolution of one or several parameters over time.

 Export to Middleware

-Generate sound variations automatically, adding them to your project (Wwise, FMOD Studio, ADX2, Unity, Cocos2d), creating all the containers, events and even writing scripts!
+Generate sound variations automatically, adding them to your project (Wwise, FMOD Studio, ADX2, Audacity, Unity, Game Maker, Cocos2d), creating all the containers, events, and even writing scripts!

 Command Line Version

-Integrate GameSynth into your pipeline by using the command line version to render existing patches and generate new ones automatically.
+Integrate GameSynth into your pipeline by using the command line version.
+Render existing patches and generate new ones automatically.